MicrosoftDocs/IntuneDocs.cs-cz/intune/device-sync.md

 ## <a name="supported-platforms"></a>Podporované platformy

-- Windows – podporováno
+- Windows
-- Windows Phone – podporováno
+- Windows Phone
-- iOS – podporováno
+- iOS
-- macOS – podporováno
+- macOS
-- Android – podporováno
+- Android

 ## <a name="how-to-sync-a-device"></a>Synchronizace zařízení